 You can go to Settings > Tools > Global tags to manage your categories and tags that pull through on your site.

-Instead of tediously finding the single event tagged as “Central Campus,” and reapplying the correct one, SiteWrench allows you to merge the old tag into the new one.
+Instead of tediously finding the events tagged as “Adult” and reapplying the correct tag, SiteWrench allows you to merge the old tag into the new one.
 You don't have to delete all those old existing tags and apply the new tag all over again.Your event or blog post or product will automatically update itself to be associated with the tag you merged it into.
 This is particularly useful if you have two completely different tags that need to be one new tag, or a misspelled tag that needs to be updated.

 How to Merge Tags